LBCC Degree Debacle

 “None of the other students I’ve graduated with have been able to get even entry-level positions with the degree,” said Hibbert.

 He is now struggling to pay his student loans, but doesn’t think he should have to.
-According to the Education Act of 1965, colleges are obligated to repay student financial aid when a program’s misrepresentation of accreditation and federal funds are involved.
+According to the Education Act of 1965, colleges are obligated to repay student financial aid when misrepresentation of program accreditation and federal funds are involved.

 “Any student who had the graphic design major and received federal financial aid, they will have no obligation to pay that,” said Dale Stowell, executive director of institutional advancement in an article printed in edition 27, volume 46 of the Commuter.